ivotron/popper2-paper/paper/paper.md

 The workflow used for the case study is depicted in @Lst:casestudy.
 The code that the workflow references can be found in the repository [^code] associated with this paper.

-The `download` step downloads the MNIST dataset in the workspace.
+The `download-dataset` step downloads the MNIST dataset in the workspace.
-The `verify` step verifies the downloaded archives against precomputed checksums.
+The `verify-dataset` step verifies the downloaded archives against precomputed checksums.
-The `train` step then starts training the model on this downloaded dataset and records the duration of the training.
+The `run-training` step then starts training the model on this downloaded dataset and records the duration of the training.
 The download and train steps use a Horovod image and the verify step uses a lightweight alpine image.
 Although a single Docker image can be used in all the steps of a workflow, we recommend using images specific to the purpose of a step otherwise it could make dependency management complex, hence defeating the purpose of containers.